 Dr. Scott Friedman is Professor and Chief of the Division of Liver Diseases (one of the few free-standing Hepatology divisions in the nation), as well as Dean for Therapeutic Discovery.
 Dr. Friedman performed pioneering research that first isolated hepatic stellate cells, which are key for scar production in liver.
 He is former President of the American Association for the Study of Liver Diseases (AASLD).

-Dr. Douglas Dieterich is Professor of Medicine and Liver Diseases and is a major investigator of new antiviral treatments for chronic hepatitis B and C.
+Dr. Douglas Dieterich is Professor of Medicine and and Director of the Institute for Liver Medicine.
+He is a major investigator of new antiviral treatments for chronic hepatitis B and C.

 Hospital Medicine